SunDog: Frozen Legacy: SunDog: Resurrection Project

 In the early 2000s, Webster started the "SunDog: Resurrection Project", an open-source project to recreate SunDog using modern technology.
 Originally he planned to have the game developed in Java because of its cross-platform capabilities, but members of the project were more comfortable with C++ and developed in that language.
 It had several members, but due to his commitment to his work, Webster was unable to sufficiently guide the project, which faded largely from public sight.

 According to the SunDog Resurrection Project's SourceForge page as of August 4, 2007, work never ceased completely, but has continued with new and improved sprite/background graphics, as well as some game code (the game is still intended to be developed in Java), such as a functioning stock market engine.
 The engine reportedly has over forty stocks and tracks fourteen planetary and system variables (as opposed to the original Sundog's three) which affect market prices and stock availability with great realism and flexibility.

 Some early graphics from the project were made available via the Internet on the project's public gallery, but have since been removed.
 Most city tiles are replicas of the Atari ST version, though there are some original graphics designed by the project artist.

 The project artwork can be found on a webpage managed by Jake LaForet.

 On May 21, 2012, Jake LaForet's website was revised to announce that significant work has been accomplished on the project, and that the Alpha release of the Sundog Resurrection game would be released in August, 2012.
 It was a closed release, so that only a small number of applicants were invited to test the Alpha version.
 In August, 2012, the project unveiled a new website, reportedly to serve as a platform for all future news releases and software downloads.

-As of February 14, 2016, the project is recruiting a Beta feedback manager and will be releasing a Beta by the end of April 2016.
+In February 14, 2016, the project announced they were recruiting a Beta feedback manager and would release a Beta by the end of April 2016.
 A Hollywood composer, H.G.
-Templeton, composed the game's theme song and 8000 lines of NPC dialogue has been added to the game.
-As of August 2018, the game is still in Beta.
+Templeton, composed the game's theme song and 8000 lines of NPC dialogue had been added to the game.
+As of August 2018, the game was still in Beta.
 As of January 2020, the game is still in Beta, working through feedback from ~800 testers.